China Retaliates Against Clothing Brands After Western Sanctions

 China's increasing willingness to retaliate appears to have forced other brands to quickly pick sides after the backlash against H&M, or risk losing access to one of the world's largest consumer markets.

-Nike makes the official uniforms for Shanghai Shenhua Football Club, one of the country's largest soccer teams, and its distinctive swoosh logo is featured prominently on the chest of Shenhua players.
-But a training photo published on Shenhua's Chinese social media page today showed players jogging in their blue uniforms absent any Nike logo.
+Nike makes the official uniforms for Shanghai Shenhua Football Club, one of the country's largest soccer teams, and its distinctive swoosh logo is featured prominently on the chests of Shenhua players.
+But a training photo published on Shenhua's Chinese social media page on Thursday showed players jogging in their blue uniforms absent any Nike logo.

 Inditex, the Spanish parent company to clothing brands Zara and Massimo Dutti, quietly took down a statement on its "zero-tolerance approach to forced labor" this week.
 A cached version of the release could still be found on Thursday.